11 Best Sustainable and Ethical Jeans To Flatter Your Body

 PrAna’s Ethical sourcing

-PrAna’s Corporate responsibility
+PrAna’s Corporate Responsibility

 With a commitment to outfitting your adventures with respect for the planet and its people, prAna has successfully diverted 44k+ pounds of garment waste from the landfill thanks to a partnership with The Renewal Workshop.

-PrAna is also committed to making diversity, equality, and inclusion (DEI) a central part of their company through initiatives like the Venture Out Project which leads outdoor journeys for the LGBTQ+ community.
+PrAna is also committed to making diversity, equality, and inclusion (DEI) a central part of their company through initiatives like the Venture Out Project, which leads outdoor journeys for the LGBTQ+ community.

 They’ve recently launched their Responsible Packaging Movement in support of reducing and eliminating single-use plastics.
 And since 2010, they’ve successfully eliminated over 20 million plastic bags from their operations, with plans of providing plastic-free packaging starting in Fall 2021.

 Able is an ethical fashion brand dedicated to ending poverty by employing and empowering women.
 To that end, the brand invests in, trains, and educates women to enable them to earn a living for themselves, break the cycle of poverty, and thrive.

 Able's fabrics & materials